Why Mold Forms Behind Siding (And What Causes It to Keep Coming Back)

 The Moisture Source Was Never Fixed

-This is why understanding the root cause is essential before attempting removal.
-Long-term solutions are outlined in how to remove mold permanently, which focuses on addressing both mold and moisture sources.
+This is why mold removal and moisture correction have to work together.
+Long-term cleanup principles are explained in how to remove mold permanently, which focuses on addressing both mold and the conditions that allow it to return.

 Hidden Moisture Remains in the Wall